Duke in Aix-en-Provence

 This program does NOT have rolling admission.
 Admissions decisions will be made after the published deadline, and on a space-available basis after that.
 Applications must be received by the deadline to be considered.
 Application opens November 1.

-Decisions: Due to winter break, you will receive an admission decision before the end of the Spring semester add/drop period.
+Decisions: You will receive an admission decision before the end of the Spring semester add/drop period.

 Priority: Priority is given to applicants who submit all materials by the deadline, meet the language requirements, and perform well on the individual interview with the faculty director(s).